Senestia/react-vite-boilerplate/README.md

 ## 📁 Folder Structure

-Routes and tests follow the rules in `front-end-rules`:
+Routes and tests follow the rules in `.cursor/rules/front-end-rules.mdc`:

 ```
 app/routes/